 Information regarding West Liberty University’s tuition/fee refund policy, satisfactory academic progress for financial aid, and financial aid refund and repayment policies can be found in the West Liberty University Catalog.

-Click here to view the most recent West Liberty University campus crime report
+- Click here to view the most recent West Liberty University annual safety report.

 Satisfactory Academic Progress Policy